Comparison

 Genki vs Cigna Global: nomad health insurance compared

-These two names come up constantly in nomad insurance threads, usually framed as rivals.
-They aren’t, really.
-Genki is a lean, month-to-month travel-medical subscription built for people on the move who just want solid cover for accidents and acute illness.
-Cigna Global is full international private medical insurance: an annual plan with tiers and bolt-on modules that behaves more like the health cover you’d expect back home, only portable across borders.
+These two names come up constantly in nomad insurance threads, usually framed as rivals, and usually with a mistake baked in, because "Genki" is not one product.
+Genki Traveler is a lean, month-to-month travel-medical subscription for people on the move who want solid cover for accidents and acute illness.
+Genki Native is something quite different: full international health insurance, a year at a time, renewable for life.
+Cigna Global is full international private medical insurance too, an annual plan with tiers and bolt-on modules that behaves like the health cover you’d expect back home, only portable across borders.

 The plans, row by row